winstonford/docker-beaglebone-resinio-mountup/README.md

 But on simpler SOC devices like a beaglebone black, this process of mounting may not be automatic.

-The resino base application requires a bit under 2gb of space.
+The resin os requires a bit under 2gb of space.
 But on a beaglebone rev B, there is only 2gb of onboard memory (on the rev C there is 4gb).
-So on boot and before adding an app, the disk may already be over 70% full.
+So on boot and before provisioning, the disk may already be over 70% full.

 With this app, you can easily expand the storage space on a beaglebone black with a micro sd card.
 They come in sizes of 8,16,32,64,128 gb.